steffengraber/arbor/about.md

 ---
 # About page

-This page tells you a little bit about me.
+This page tells you a little bit about us.

 [Lorem ipsum dolor](#) sit amet, consectetur adipiscing elit.
 Nullam aliquet libero et pulvinar viverra